 Our suppliers are required to:

 In the case of food and drink suppliers, members of SEDEX (Supplier Ethical Data Exchange), a collaborative platform for companies to share ethical supply chain data

 Source 100% RSPO (Roundtable on Sustainable Palm Oil) certified products

 Source from sustainable fisheries that are independently approved by the Marine Stewardship Council

-Comply with UK and EU animal welfare legislation
+Comply with UK and/or EU animal welfare legislation (as applicable)

 We are also working with our suppliers to reduce usage of plastics and packaging.